-The story’s about a young Nord farmer who embarks oh his Rite of Passage to serve the king and the people of the Town of Refuge as evil encroaches the land.
+The story’s about a young Nord farmer who embarks on his Rite of Passage to serve the king and the people of the Town of Refuge as evil encroaches the land.

 “With all the courage he could gather in his brave young body, Warag took a deep breath and let out a loud battle cry.
 He rushed towards the cave entrance and closed his eyes, bracing the void and believing with all the might in his heart for that one moment of defiance.
 And just as he reached the darkness, he heard the wind.”

-Watch for the next book in the series coming soon and an audio book of WARAG which will be available this summer!
+Watch for the next book in the series coming soon.

 Where do you get inspiration for your story’s location?
 I’m writing a fantasy story for NaNoWriMo this year.
 I have a broken arm and shoulder so I gave myself a personal goal of only 10,000 words in place of the usual 50,000.
 This meant I’d be writing a novella (small novel).
 But I was bereft of ideas for the location to a particular scene until I remembered my son had invited me to play Skyrim with him one night and — ta da — my characters had a home!